 In a small bowl, combine 1 tablespoon apple cider with 2 tablespoons cornstarch, stirring until dissolved.
 Set aside.

-In a large, heavy-bottomed pot or Dutch oven, combine apple slices, remaining 2 tablespoons apple cider, brown sugar, granulated sugar, cinnamon, nutmeg, and salt.
+In a large, heavy-bottomed pot, combine apple slices, remaining 2 tablespoons apple cider, brown sugar, granulated sugar, cinnamon, nutmeg, and salt.
 Cover and cook over medium-low heat, gently stirring occasionally, until apples are soft, but do not lose their shape, about 15 minutes.

 Stir in cornstarch/apple cider mixture and continue cooking, uncovered, until juices are thick and clear, about 5 minutes.
 Remove from heat and let cool to room temperature.